Coffee Roast Yield Loss Calculator

 Medium production batch

-Dark espresso with package planning
+Dark espresso profile

 Target-output back calculation